-The District did operate a Before School Education and Safety Program; therefore, we did not perform any procedures related to the Before School Education and Safety Program.
+The District did not operate a Before School Education and Safety Program in the current year; therefore, we did not perform any procedures related to the Before School Education and Safety Program.

-The District did not offer an Independent Study-Course Based program; therefore, we did not perform any procedures related to this program.
+The District did not offer an Independent Study-Course Based program in the current year; therefore, we did not perform any procedures related to this program.

-The District's reported ADA for Nonclassroom-Based Instruction/Independent Study, for charter schools was below the materiality level that requires testing; therefore, we did not perform any testing of Nonclassroom-Based Instruction/Independent Study, for charter schools and Determination of Funding for Nonclassroom-Based Instruction, for charter schools.
+The District's reported ADA for Charter Schools - Nonclassroom-Based Instruction/Independent Study was below the materiality level that requires testing; therefore, we did not perform any testing of Charter Schools - Nonclassroom-Based Instruction/Independent Study or Charter Schools - Determination of Funding for Nonclassroom-Based Instruction.

-The District did not expend any Charter School Facilities Grant Program funds in the current year, therefore, we did not perform any procedures related to the Charter School Facilities Grant Program.
+The Charter School Facilities Grant Program is not applicable to the District; therefore, we did not perform any procedures related to the Charter School Facilities Grant Program.